 How many times have you said this to yourself?
 I have at least a thousand times.
-And that statement sums up every single thing that you’re doing wrong in your effort to rid yourself of the weight.
+And hiding in that statement are the reasons you haven’t lost the weight.

 First of all, you’re focusing on the wrong thing: weight.
-This means that you’re already in a negative frame of mind, because you’re focused intensely on something you hate.
-And hating what you see makes you feel like doing anything to get rid of it, which then makes you feel desperate and filled with self-loathing.
+This means that you’re already in a negative frame of mind: you’re focused intensely on something you don’t want or hate to see.
+Hating what you see makes you feel desperate to get rid of it and filled with self-loathing that it’s there.

 Weight is only a symptom of the real problem, and that is your relationship with food.
 If you are using food to fill an emotional void, the weight will always be there.
 When you continually address a symptom of a problem rather than the problem itself, you never solve the problem.
 Not only that, you blame yourself — instead of your flawed approach — for the failure.

-If your true problem is that you’re eating to fill a void, there is a reason – that is specific for each person – that you’re doing this.
-Once you figure out the reason, you can understand yourself better, and then you can be kind to yourself and set yourself up for making slow, steady progress.
-You transition from being desperate to change yourself from the outside in to feeling hopeful and confident inside – allowing you to make changes that alter not only your body but also your life.
+If your true problem is that you’re eating to fill a void, there is a reason — specific for each person — that you’re doing this.
+Once you figure out the reason, you can understand yourself better, and then you can be kind to yourself and be open to making slow, steady progress and a feeling that you’re getting somewhere.
+You transition from being desperate to change yourself from the outside in to feeling hopeful and confident inside, which allows you to make changes that alter not only your body but also your life.